gnosis/pm-js/docs/source/installation.md

    * API documentation in the `docs` directory

 Notice that the library refers to the `dist/index` module as the `package.json` main.
-This is because even though Node.js does support many new JavaScript features, it natively does not support the use of ES6 imports yet (see [this issue](https://github.com/nodejs/help/issues/53)), so the modules are transpiled with [Babel](https://babeljs.io/) for Node interoperability.
+This is because even though Node.js does support many new JavaScript features, ES6 import support is still very much in development yet (watch [this page](https://nodejs.org/api/esm.html#esm_ecmascript_modules)), so the modules are transpiled with [Babel](https://babeljs.io/) for Node interoperability.

 In the project directory, you can experiment with the Gnosis API by opening up a `node` shell and importing the library like so: